 Visiting 5th Avenue should be on everyone’s list to discover when in town.
-If you are staying in the center of Playa Del Carmen then you are surely going to walk around here to explore and if you are staying at an all inclusive hotel then usually this is where tourist want to come for an evening to do some shopping and sightseeing.
+If you are staying in the center of Playa Del Carmen, then you are surely going to walk around here to explore and if you are staying at an all-inclusive hotel then usually this is where tourist want to come for an evening to do some shopping and sightseeing.
 Make sure you visit 5th Avenue at different times of the day.
-In the morning it can be calm and peaceful place to take a coffee or run and in the evening it is very different because more people are out and there is even street performers and there is a special air of excitement.
+In the morning it can be calm and peaceful place to take a coffee or run and, in the evening, it is very different because more people are out and there are even street performers and there is a special air of excitement.

 Where to start with 5th Avenue in Playa Del Carmen?

 5th Avenue runs from the same street as the Cozumel Ferry Pier and runs all the way through Playa Del Carmen and continues out of the center of town.
-Most of the tourist attactions are from Calle 3 sur (south 3rd Street) to about 40th Street.
+Most of the tourist attractions are from Calle 3 sur (south 3rd Street) to about 40th Street.
 This may sound like a lot to see, and it is, but remember the street are just even numbers north of Juarez Avenue.
-So it is about 22 blocks of non stop shopping and dinning!
+So, it is about 22 blocks of nonstop shopping and dining!

 The area between Paseo Del Carmen and Calle 1 Sur is a very cheap and a tacky area of 5th Avenue.
-It is best to skip this strip or walk past it unless you want knock off sunglasses (make sure you read our article on how to avoid tourist traps and scams in Playa Del Carmen).
-There are just two shops we recommend in this section.
-One is called Prison Art which is leather items that are tattooed in prisons.
-It is a very fascinating store and something you can use that is sure to strike up a conversation.
-The other store is the Chihuahua Chic that has stylish purses for women.
+It is best to skip this strip or walk past it unless you want knockoff sunglasses (make sure you read our article on how to avoid tourist traps and scams in Playa Del Carmen).

 Between Calle 1 Sur and Juarez Avenue there is Parque Fundadores.
 This was once one of the original areas of Playa Del Carmen when it was a very small town.
-It has grown into an exciting park with many tourist attactions.
-For example there is a kids play area, handicap beach access, Mayan dancers at night and papantla dancers performing througout the day.
+It has grown into an exciting park with many tourist attractions.
+For example, there is a kids play area, Mayan dancers at night and papantla dancers performing throughout the day.
 This is a great area to visit in the evening and night.
 You can see some live entertainment here and they only ask for a tip.
 Check out the little white church on the corner of this park.
-It is photo icon of the city and if you go past on Sundays you will see it being used.
+It is photo icon of the city and if you go past on Sundays, you will see it being used.

 Across from this park on 5th Avenue is a tourist shop just before Juarez Avenue.
 The store is similar to others but the special thing to look for the statue on a bench out front.
 It makes for a great photo op!
 You will laugh when you see it!